peter88213/aeon3odt/README.md

 Please note that this extension has not yet been extensively tested.
 To me, it's actually just a proof of concept.
 I probably won't develop the extension further.
 Feel free to copy the project and modify it to your own liking.

-**According to recent user feedback, the Aeon Timeline 3 file format has been changed, so this extension might not work for you.**
+**According to recent user feedback, the Aeon Timeline 3 file format has been changed, so this extension might not work for you.
+However, you can try to use it with the csv export.**

 ### Conventions